 Why Some Premises Liability Cases in Maryland Are Worth Less

 As I suggest above, the value of the average Maryland premises liability settlement is less than the national average.
-I believe the only reason for this is those cases where the victim may have been negligent herself to cause the accident.
-This pushes down the settlement average dramatically and also tinkers with verdicts as well.
+I believe the only reason for this is those cases where the victim’s own negligence caused the accident.
+This pushes down the settlement average dramatically and also tinkers with verdicts.
 Why?
-Because juries, as a compromise, sometimes cut back damage awards in cases where the jury debated whether the plaintiff either was contributorily negligent or assumed the risk.
+Because juries, as a compromise, sometimes cut back damage awards where the jury debated whether the plaintiff either was contributorily negligent or assumed the risk.
 This means if you are even 1% at fault for the harm that was caused to you, then you cannot recover.
 Every state and almost every commentator on this issue has acknowledged that this is wildly unfair.
-So a lot of very good cases in most states are dead losers in Maryland.
+So a lot of excellent cases in most states are dead losers in Maryland.

 Difference Between Contributory Negligence and Assumption of the Risk